celery/celery/docs/userguide/periodic-tasks.rst

 after `celery beat` starts, and then every 30 seconds after the last run).

-A crontab like schedule also exists, see the section on `Crontab schedules`_.
+A Crontab like schedule also exists, see the section on `Crontab schedules`_.

-Like with ``cron``, the tasks may overlap if the first task does not complete before the next.
+Like with :command:`cron`, the tasks may overlap if the first task does not complete before the next.
 If that is a concern you should use a locking strategy to ensure only one instance can run at a time (see for example :ref:`cookbook-task-serial`).